Tonghak Peasant Revolution: Northern Chungcheong

 Although Choe Sihyeong had banned rebel activities among the Northern Jeob during the spring of 1894, many Chungcheong rebels were Northern Jeob.
-By March 22, rebels of Hoenggang, Yeongdeung, Cheongsan, Boeun, Okcheon, Jinjam, Muneui, Goesan, and Yeongpung were already giving the wealth of the rich to the poor, and beat and castrated corrupt Yangban.
+By 22 March, rebels of Hoenggang, Yeongdeung, Cheongsan, Boeun, Okcheon, Jinjam, Muneui, Goesan, and Yeongpung were already giving the wealth of the rich to the poor, and beat and castrated corrupt Yangban.
 However, the Chungju rebels temporarily stopped activities due to the beginning of the Sino-Japanese War.

 The Battle of Pungdo and the Battle of Seonghwan were both fought in Chungcheong Province, and the war sparked anti-Japanese sentiment among the former rebels.
 In July, 1,000 rebels wandered through various towns, building earthen fortresses in preparation for a Japanese invasion of Chungcheong.
 The rebels took weaponry from the governmental storages and trained themselves.
-In August, there was a small battle between the Northern and the Southern Jeob.
+In August, a small battle was between the Northern and the Southern Jeob.

-On October 12, Choe Sihyeong ordered the Northern Jeob to revolt.
-The rebels of Northern Chungcheong organized under the Jeob and Po, and began active revolts.
+On 12 October, Choe Sihyeong ordered the Northern Jeob to revolt.
+The rebels of Northern Chungcheong organized under the Jeob and Po and began active revolts.

-There were more than a hundred battles that took place in Northern Chungcheong in this period.
+More than a hundred battles took place in Northern Chungcheong in this period.
 The Gwandong Po won against a Japanese battalion in the Battle of Goesan under the leadership of Sim Songhak.
 The rebels then reached Boeun, thus severing all direct roads between Seoul and Jeolla.
-The revolt flared even greater when Son Byeongheui joined the Northern Chungcheong rebels.
-Survivors among the Battle of Taein joined the rebels as well.
+The revolt flared even greater when Son Byong-hi joined the Northern Chungcheong rebels.
+Survivors of the Battle of Taein joined the rebels as well.

-On December 18, 2,600 rebel forces gathered in Jonggok.
+On 18 December, 2,600 rebel forces gathered in Jonggok.
 The rebels included the great Northern leader Son Byeonghui, whose family lived near Jonggok, and the patriarch of Donghak, Choe Sihyeong.
 Japanese sources report that the rebels were cooking meals when the Japanese attacked them.
 Because of the surprise attack, the rebels were not able to put up a suitable defense, leading to 2,500 rebels out of 2,600 being killed.
 (Some scholars prefer the term Jonggok Massacre.)
-Both Choe and Son survived, but fled towards the south.
-Minor skirmishes continued in this region until December 28.
+Both Choe and Son survived but fled towards the South.
+Minor skirmishes continued in this region until 28 December.